martes, 18 de septiembre de 2001

 That hot late winter night

-the lights mixed with your young beauty.
+the lights mingled with your youthful beauty.

-he told you words that made you laugh
+speaking words that made you laugh,

-while I looked at you, I wished in secret
+while I watched, desiring in secret

 (Pintura del artista español